-Little penguin/kororā swimming
+Little penguin/kororā conservation

-Why and when they come ashore
+Why they come ashore

 Traditional nests are in underground burrows, under vegetation, in crevices, between rocks or in caves.
 Since people came onto the coastal scene, little penguins have also taken to nesting under houses and boat sheds, in stormwater pipes, and stacks of timber.